jDelille/jDelille/README.md

 - 👋 Hi, I’m @jDelille
-- 🌱 Im a web developer looking for work
+- 🌱 Im a web developer who loves using Javascript/React.
 - 📫 How to reach me => justind7513@gmail.com

 <!---